kevinorellana01/github-actions-workflow/README.md

 # GitHub Actions Workflow
 This project demonstrates how to set up and use GitHub Actions for automating workflows.
 We will walk through the steps of creating a simple GitHub Actions workflow that gets triggered by a push event, and displays a message in the Actions tab of GitHub.

+For the full documentation of the project: [Medium](https://medium.com/@kevinn.orellana01/the-devops-revolution-culture-tools-and-automation-80fecd2e273f)

 ## Table of Contents

 - [Overview](#overview)